godotengine/godot-docs/tutorials/editor/using_the_xr_editor.rst

 - No Meta Quest 2 support due to the limited amount of memory on the device.
   However advanced users can grab the XR editor APK from the `download page <https://godotengine.org/download/preview/>`__ and sideload it onto their device if they desire to do so.
-- No gradle build support.
-- No support for Android plugins as they require gradle build support.
-GDExtension plugins are supported.
 - No C#/Mono support.
 - No support for external script editors.
 - While available, the *Vulkan Forward+* renderer is not recommended due to severe performance issues.